PaulinaD-CodeIns/repay-rite/README.md

 - **Tabular Output**: The `tabulate` library formats key financial figures into clean, easy-to-read tables using the `fancy_grid` style, enhancing readability.

+- **Emoji Use**: Relevant emojis are incorporated during the welcome and goodbye messages to add personality and enhance user engagement, maintaining consistency throughout the interaction.

 - **Whitespace & Sectioning**: Clear separation between input sections and results improves the flow of interaction, preventing cognitive overload.

 - **Minimal Input, Maximum Clarity**: Users are only asked for essential inputs (e.g., loan amount, interest rate, term).
 Complex results are computed and displayed clearly, without requiring users to interpret raw math.